Online Learning: A Modern Introduction Using Convex Optimization: Online Mirror Descent

 \chapter{Online Mirror Descent}

-In this chapter, we will introduce the Online Mirror Descent (OMD) algorithm.
+In this chapter, we will introduce the \ac{OMD} algorithm.
 To explain its genesis, I think it is essential to understand what subgradients do.
 In particular, the negative subgradients are not always pointing towards a direction that minimizes the function.
+Then, we will introduce the Bregman divergences to generalize the notion of distance implicitly used in online subgradient descent.
+Finally, we will see extensions and applications of \ac{OMD}.